Honda N-Van

-The Honda N-Van (stylized as "Honda N-VAN") is a microvan produced by Honda for the Japanese market.
-The origin for the vehicle's name expresses "next generation light van" proposed by N series as see in the N-One, N-Box, and N-WGN: it is part of a renewed lineup of Kei class city cars.
-The use of the letter "N" in the name was used by Honda for the late 1960s and 1970s Honda N360.
+The Honda N-Van (stylized as "Honda N-VAN") is a microvan produced by Honda for the Japanese market since 2018.
+Initially only available with a petrol-powered internal combustion engine, a battery electric variant was introduced in 2024.
+The origin for the vehicle's name expresses "next generation light van" proposed by N series as see in the N-One, N-Box, and N-WGN: it is part of a renewed line-up of Kei class city cars.
+The "N" prefix was previously used for the late 1960s and 1970s N360; originally it stood for norimono which loosely translates to vehicle.
+For the new N lineup, the "N" represented New, Next, Nippon, and Norimono.

 Overview

 It was developed with the aim of "a new appearance" of light commercial vehicles in the fifth series of "N series" deployed starting with the first N-BOX released in November 2011.
 In addition to being the first commercial vehicle in the series, it is also a substantial successor to Acty van, Vamos, & Vamos Hobio which were previously sold.